wp-plugins/nk-google-analytics/readme.txt

 == Installation ==

+If you don't have an Google Analytics ID, you need to go to [Google Analytics](http://www.google.com/analytics), create an account and get the code (Similar to UA-0000000-0)

 1. Upload `nk-google-analytics` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress